× Search

 What is different about sustainability in Scotland?

 The School has developed specific resources to understand and address the sustainability priorities of the built environment in Scotland.
 There are some major differences in policy and legislation.
+Our training and resources enable the value chain in Scotland to access these free, accredited courses and relevant resources to build and evidence their maturity.
 Find out more below.

 The conservation and enhancement of Scotland’s natural heritage is the responsibility of NatureScot, the public body who oversee the development and management of protected sites, species and scenic areas.
 Scotland has some of the wildest areas of the UK and is home to some unique and charismatic species such as red squirrel, beaver, osprey and wildcat.
 Around 20% of Scotland’s total area has a designation of some form.
 The Supply Chain School is working with NatureScot to communicate out some of the resources they have developed for organisations working in Scotland.